molr/molr-mole-jdebug/README.md

 Ongoing work!
 This project is just in the process of being rewoked...

-It is an attempt to use the java debugging api in order to expose missions which are pure java code through the molr API.
+It is an attempt to use the java debugging api in order to expose jdiMissions which are pure java code through the molr API.
 Quite some way to go still ;-)

 Contributors: